 Approximate seminar dates are from mid-June to mid-July.

 Kiplin Hall: Birthplace of Maryland

-Maryland Public Television aired “Kiplin Hall: Birthplace of Maryland” in February.
-The MPT documentary includes an interview with English professor Richard Gillin and his wife, Barbara, who have led WC’s Kiplin Hall Program for 15 years.
-Click here to watch the documentary on Kiplin Hall on MPT’s website.
+Maryland Public Television aired “Kiplin Hall: Birthplace of Maryland” a few years ago.
+The MPT documentary included an interview with English professor Richard Gillin, now retired, and his late wife, Barbara, who led WC’s Kiplin Hall Program for 20 years.